-The Counseling Center at Western Washington University is a unit of Counseling, Health, and Wellness Services, a department of the Division of Enrollment and Student Affairs and is accredited by the International Association of Counseling Services (IACS).
+The Counseling Center at Western Washington University is a unit of Counseling, Health, and Wellness Services, a department of the Division of Enrollment and Student Services and is accredited by the International Association of Counseling Services (IACS).
 Counseling, Health, and Wellness Services is dedicated to promoting the mental and physical wellbeing of Western Washington University students.

-The Student Counseling Center is located in Old Main with a space that has been customized to meet the needs of a university counseling center.
+The Counseling Center is located in Old Main with a space that has been customized to meet the needs of a university counseling center.
 Professional and self-help libraries are a part of the space in the Counseling Center.
 The Center also has a group/conference room.

 The objectives of the doctoral internship program are: